Enhancing Fatigue Detection through Heterogeneous Multi-Source Data Integration and Cross-Domain Modality Imputation: Experiments

 \subsubsection{Ablation of Batch Normalization and Jacobian Regularization}

-The fourth experiments, summarized in Table \ref{tab:ablation_accuracy}, examines how different regularization strategies influence the quality of imputed modalities, ultimately, the resulting classification performance.
-The MLP classifier is used as the testbed in this experiment.
-An ablation study compares four settings—Batch Normalisation (BN) alone, Jacobian‑norm regularization alone, both combined, and neither (serving as the baseline).
-BN smooths the feature distribution, while the Jacobian term sharpens the network’s sensitivity to the subtle variations required for reconstructing missing channels.
-When applied together, these mechanisms complement each other: BN provides a stable representation space and the Jacobian constraint enhances gradient information, allowing the model to recover absent modalities most faithfully and to achieve the best overall accuracy.
-This complementary effect is particularly evident in the configuration where both auxiliary sources are available, as the inclusion of multiple reconstructed modalities (i.e., EEG+ECG) accentruates the performance gap bewteen models wih and without knowledge transfer.
-Although this study uses the MLP classifier for clarity of presentation, the underlying analysis indicates that the same synergy between distributional and gradient‑based constraints is expected to generalize to other classifiers.
+The fourth experiment, summarized in Table \ref{tab:ablation_accuracy}, conducts a classifer-side ablation study to examines how incorporating BatchNorm and JacobianNorm into the downstream classifiers influence classification performance.
+The MLP classifier is used as the controlled testbed in this experiment.
+The ablation study compares four settings: Batch Normalization (BN) alone, Jacobian-norm regularization alone, both combined, and neither (serving as the baseline).
+BN stabilizes the classifier representation, while the Jacobian term regularizes the classifier's sensitivity to input perturbations.
+When applied together, these mechanisms provide a stable representation space and smoother input-output sensitivity, leading to the best overall accuracy.
+This complementary effect is particularly evident in the configuration where both auxiliary sources are available, as the inclusion of multiple imputed modalities (i.e., EEG+ECG) accentuates the performance gap between models with and without these regularization components.